 SOA has a variety of resources within the School, Shidler College of Business, the University of Hawaiʻi at Mānoa, and the greater accounting professional community within Honolulu and the state of Hawaii.
 Major resources include student clubs, databases, career placement help.
-Separate web-pages describe the SOA classroom at Shidler, Placement for SOA MAcc alumni and current and former students of the Ph.D. program, and links to accounting organizations in Hawaii.
+In addition, separate web pages describe the SOA classroom at Shidler, Placement for SOA MAcc alumni and current and former students of the Ph.D. program, and links to accounting organizations in Hawaii.

-Student clubs, such as Accounting Club and Beta Alpha Psi, further develops the future accounting professional.
+Student clubs, such as Accounting Club and Beta Alpha Psi, further develop the future accounting professional.
 Both clubs work together on certain events, such as the annual "Glimpse Into the Future" Conference (AGIF), held every Veterans Day.
 AGIF provides dynamic speakers and panels on current issues for accountants.
-For example, Blane Ruschak, President of the KPMG US Foundation, Inc and the independent PhD Project (MAcc 1982), frequently speaks at the AGIF.
+For example, Blane Ruschak, the KPMG US Foundation, Inc, and the independent Ph.D.
+Project (MAcc 1982) frequently speaks at the AGIF.

-Access to various accounting standards is provided by SOA to its students through the American Accounting Association's academic access to the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) for U.S. GAAP (generally accepted accounting principles) and the Government Accounting Standards Board (GASB) Government Accounting Research System (GARS) Online.
+SOA provides access to various accounting standards to its students through the American Accounting Association's academic access to the Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) for U.S. GAAP (generally accepted accounting principles) and the Government Accounting Standards Board (GASB) Government Accounting Research System (GARS) Online.

-Academic accounting resources for SOA students include databases maintained on the University of Hawaiʻi at Mānoa's Hamilton Library's website, such databases as Checkpoint for tax research, financial databases (Mergent Online and NetAdvantage), and article databases (Lexis-Nexis Academic and ABI-Inform).
-Hamilton Library provides a wide range of online journals and databases that can support various fields of research.
+Academic accounting resources for SOA students include databases maintained on the University of Hawaiʻi at Mānoa's Hamilton Library's website, such as Checkpoint for tax research and financial databases (Mergent Online and NetAdvantage), and article databases (Nexis Uni, Academic and ABI-Inform).
+In addition, Hamilton Library provides a wide range of online journals and databases that can support various research fields.
 Guidance regarding the library resources for Accounting and Business is available online.
 For further information, please contact the Hamilton Library Business Librarian David Flynn.

-For access to other specialized databases, such as WRDS, Bloomberg, and Thomson Reuters Datastream, please contact the Director of the Shidler College of Business Computer Resources Jon Fujiwara.
+For access to other specialized databases, such as WRDS, Bloomberg, and Thomson Reuters Datastream, please contact the Shidler College of Business Computer Resources Director, Jon Fujiwara.
 The University also provides research tools such as statistical software, mathematics & analysis software, and design software.
 The University of Hawaiʻi Information Technology Services can provide details on the software.

-The Shidler College of Business offers various resources for SOA students, such as academic advising, the Pacific Asian Management Institute (PAMI) office which holds various special events during the summer, and The Pacific-Asian Center for Entrepreneurship (PACE) office though which students often compete in a business plan competition.
+The Shidler College of Business offers various resources for SOA students, such as academic advising, the Pacific Asian Management Institute (PAMI) office, which holds various special events during the summer, and The Pacific-Asian Center for Entrepreneurship (PACE) office through which students often compete in a business plan competition.
 The College also has several Bloomberg terminals.